SonalPinto/kronos/docs/rv32_study.md

 Load-Upper Immediate.
 We store the **Type-U** immediate from the instruction into the register indexed by `rd` (also from the instruction).

-> Well, "store" is an abstract concept here.
-What really needs to happen is that the Type-I immediate needs to get handed off to the Write Back stage  which is responsible for writing data in to the registers.
-In general, in pipelined architectures, though memory elements (registers) can have multiple readers, limiting the write access to a single owner can be an easy solution to avoid hazards.
-In Kronos, while it may seem trivial to write back the readily available immediate into the destination register, it would be chaos.
-There are two stages (and thus two instructions) ahead of the decode stage that are yet to be committed.

 #### AUIPC